 - In fact, almost every state has some kind of rebate offer or tax credits.
 Each state has different criteria, and businesses can check individual criteria here.

 An employee survey is a good place to start when assessing current and future demand for EV charging stations.
-When planning for EV charging solutions pair the results from your employee survey with projections for future demand.
+When planning for EV charging solutions, pair the results from your employee survey with projections for future demand.

-Example Survey Questions
+Ask These Survey Questions

 - Do you or anyone in your household own a plug-in hybrid electric vehicle (PHEV) or battery electric vehicle (BEV)?